Celebration of Excellence Award Recipients 2014/2015 Academic Year

 Phi Beta Kappa

 Phi Beta Kappa membership has long been recognized as the highest distinction an individual can receive for scholarly excellence in undergraduate studies in the liberal arts and sciences.
 Founded in 1776, Phi Beta Kappa is the nation's oldest undergraduate honors society.
-The official induction ceremony into Phi Beta Kappa takes place on the morning of commencement.
+The official induction ceremony into Phi Beta Kappa takes place during the week of commencement.

 Alpha Society is one of Hiram's highest academic honors.
 Membership is limited to students who have completed 12 or more hours of graded coursework at Hiram College and whose cumulative grade point average is 3.75 or better.